akelly1954/Samples/source/README.md

 **../build/include** contains all the .h\* files that are needed when building from an external build environment.

 Make sure that in linux, you have the LD_LIBRARY_PATH variable include either **".:"** or **"../lib:"** in order for the runtime environment to find shared libraries that have to be loaded to run any of the executables.

+## So The Thing With Eclipse ##

+Earlier in my career I spent a few choice months trying to get CMake, Qt, Visual C++, and Eclipse (using either/or Windows or Linux) to play together in some sane fashion.
+As those months progressed, I slowly came to the realization that the technology was simply not there yet.
+Admittedly this took place almost twenty years ago, and I'm well aware of how much further along all of these technologies have progressed.
+But it's still not there.
+This is not a rant, so I'm not getting into details.

+I love working with Visual Studio, I love working with Qt designer and the weird and wonderful build environment they have.
+I love working with Eclipse (my favorite IDE).
+Just not all together.

+Focusing on Eclipse running on Linux here, my solution to this challenge was to use CMake as the primary "build tool", with Unix Makefiles on the Linux side.

+My approach is to drive the "heavy" build tasks from shell scripts (bash), and get CMake to create both the Linux and Visual Studio solutions.
+Hence the **\*...linux-build.sh** scripts you will find here - that's where I typically solve problems (under Linux).

+This has several consequences, that limit how much you'd want to do from within Eclipse vs. by using shell scripts.

+### Consequences for the workflow: ###

+Don't use Eclipse for modifying the CMake files in these projects, including adding new directories/projects.
+Exit eclipse, and when you're ready, run the **base-linux-build.bash** script from the directory where it resides (**...Samples/source**).

+That's about the only limitation on using Eclipse in this workflow.

+Editing files, adding .cpp and/or .h\* files to existing source directories, rebuilding, installing, running the debugger - all work as they should.
+Until you have to modify a CMakeLists.txt file or change some configuration aspect in a .cmake file (in the **cmake/** directory).

+But if you don't need to do that, you can save all your files, and, do the following:

+In the Eclipse Project Explorer pane, under the Samples project, expand the **sample-Debug@build** item, and then expand the **Build Targets** item.
+You can right-click on any of - "all", "clean", "install", "install/local", or "install/strip" and choose **Build Target** option in the drop-down menu that appears (when you right-click).
+I haven't used any of the other options that are shown, so I don't have much insight as to what would happen if you picked them.

+This works reliably and can be trusted.

+**To view/edit your source files in Eclipse**, Expand the **Source** section in the project explorer to get to all the source directories included in your projects.

+The build itself is set up (by CMake) to handle build files outside fo the **Samples/source** directory.
+If that were not done, Eclipse, as of some version past, complains about the build directory being under the source directory.
+This causes it problems as it runs.

+File indexing is done in the background as soon as Eclipse starts running.
+It takes a while (a few minutes) to complete, and has some visual side-effects during your editing session (auto-complete, etc).
+It is what it is.

+I tend not to use source code control (git) from within Eclipse, since it tends to slow things down considerably, especially if you have a slow network connection.

+This section will be expanded in the future as I start having to deal with Qt, and Windows.